 Every individual on the autism spectrum has a distinct and unique set of strengths and challenges and may need varying levels of support in different areas.
 For example, some individuals on the autism spectrum have accompanying language and/or intellectual disabilities (ID) or other co-occurring physical or mental health conditions that may require specialized or more intensive services supports across the lifespan.
 A wide variety of services and supports are available to help maximize health and well-being among children and adults on the autism spectrum.
 Although some of these may be covered by insurance or offered at no cost through federal and state programs, families and individuals often require assistance in connecting to additional specialists and resources and may be required to pay for certain supportive services out of pocket.
 The result is a "patchwork" system where families and individuals must identify available services and navigate multiple sources and sets of requirements, making it challenging to access and maintain connection to the specific services and supports that they need.
 Recent research has identified ongoing unmet needs for adequate, cost-effective services to alleviate some of the financial strain on autistic individuals and their families.
+In addition, research has revealed that families with a member on the autism spectrum are more likely to experience poverty and outcomes such as food insecurity due to additional cost of care, disparate access to needed services, and loss of income resulting from parental job loss, and that this was heightened as a result of the COVID-19 pandemic.
+This highlights the need for continued efforts to strengthen the system of services and supports available to assist individuals with autism and their families.

 In this chapter, we describe gains and opportunities in research on several specific service-related areas, including education, healthcare, health and safety, person-centered choice and planning, caregiver supports, housing, and workforce training.
-For all the recent successes in autism services research, gaps in services remain for children and adults with autism and their families across a continuum of need.
+For all of the recent successes in autism services research, gaps in services remain for children and adults with autism and their families across a continuum of need.